kossiitkgp/docs/events/freshers-selection.md

 ### Interview Round

 We form a few panels consisting of 3-5 people.
 Each panel should have at least one advisor.
 The interviewers evaluate them during the conversation.
 If a candidate does not have any projects done so far, a task must be given to check code quality.
+The tasks are on spot or to be completed within 24 hours.

 ## Panel Discussion and the release of results